sarah-j-smith/UnrealEngine2D/AdventureGame/README.md

 * [Paper ZD animation states](Docs/AnimationStateMachine.md)

+# Updates

 I have moved to using a [character sprite sheet](https://danger-goose.itch.io/point-and-click-adventure-game-sprite-template) from _Danger Goose_ on itch.io.
 Its intended to be a template that you can then overwrite with your own character art.

 ![Danger goose character](Docs/images/SpH4M4.gif)

+I also implemented pretty much all of the main game logic in C++.